Our customers have been hired at: *Foot Note

 Can you use more than one font on a resume?

-Yes, but proceed with caution and use no more than two complementary fonts.
-You can choose one resume font as the primary and another as the secondary.
-For example, mixing fonts would be a good way to use two fonts.
-You can use a serif, like Georgia, for your name and headings and a sans-serif resume font, like Verdana, for the resume’s body.
+Yes, you can use two different resume fonts.
+You can use a font for your name and headings and another for the resume body.
+For example, you can use a serif, like Georgia, for your name and headings and a sans-serif resume font, like Verdana, for the resume’s body.

 Is it okay to use bold, italics and underlining in my resume font?

-Bolding, italicizing, underlining or using all caps can make your name or headers stand out.
-Just make sure not to overdo this formatting, as you’ll lose visual appeal and may even contradict your purpose.
+Yes, it is!
+Keep the text formatting, whether bolding, italicizing, underlining or all caps, to your resume header and section headings.
+Just make sure not to overdo it, as you’ll lose visual appeal and may even contradict your purpose.

 Should I use different font sizes on my resume?